The Music Room

 The Bose 901's were tested with tube amplification and they sound great.
 Give them a try with tubes, you won't be disappointed.
 The amplifier used was my restored Dynaco ST-35.
 I went from my 100 Watts per channel into 8 Ohms ADCOM Stereo to my 17.5 Watts per channel Dynaco ST-35.
 The change was nothing short of a complete smooth transition from an edgy, harsh and tight presentation to a smooth, lush and non-fatiguing sound.
 The cymbals took on a nice sheen while the Bass became much deeper sounding but way less controlled.
 I plan to experiment more with the 901's as these speakers appear to be tube friendly.
 With no internal crossover and large voice coils to create large amounts of back EMF, low damping factors don't seem to be as much of an issue with the 901's.

-Zu Cable Druid MK4 Loudspeakers finally arrived - Tokyo Frost, amazing sound !
+Zu Cable Druid MK4 Loudspeakers (and the non-obligatory Mini Method) - Tokyo Frost, clear and dynamic amazing sound !

 Not until we hear single driver speakers do we become aware of point source truth in sound.
 Such pure sound can mimic nature and radically change our perception on where the limits or reproduced sound really are.
 Chirping birds and barking dogs can fool my dear Pug into barking every time, and only when played through my Lowther PM6C drivers.